Transdisciplinary Science and Engineering News

 Professor Jeffrey Scott Cross

-Energy Science and Engineering / Global Engineering for Development Environment and Society / Materials Science
+Energy Science and Informatics / Global Engineering for Development Environment and Society / Materials Science

-Laboratory : Room 206, South 6 Bldg. , Ookayama campus
+Laboratory : Room 303, Ishikawadai 4 Bldg. , Ookayama campus

 Professor Jeffrey Scott Cross別窓

-Areas of Research Green Hydrogen, Energy Policy, Educational Technology, Waste to Energy Transformation, Environmental Toxicology, AI, Machine Learning, VR, ESL
+Areas of Research Green Hydrogen, Energy Policy, Educational Technology, SDG, Waste to Energy Transformation, Environmental Toxicology, AI, Machine Learning, Batteries, Chat-GPT

-Keywords Hydrogen, Energy, Policy, Educational Technology, Waste to Energy, Environment, Toxicology, AI, Machine Learning, Green Chemicals, VR, ESL
+Keywords Hydrogen, Energy, Policy, Educational Technology, Waste to Energy, Environment, Toxicology, AI, Machine Learning, Green Chemicals, Chat-GPT, SDGs

 Website Cross Laboratory別窓

-The Cross lab conducts transdisciplinary research on 5 different topics which is summarized below.
+The Cross lab conducts transdisciplinary research on SDG topics, which are summarized below.
 The lab began in 2016 and has grown to approximately 20 students, staff and faculty.
-The common core research themes between the groups is machine learning, waste to energy, and educational technology.
+The common core research themes between the groups is machine learning, waste to energy, educational technology, batteries, hydrogen gas separation and environmental toxicology.
 The lab utilizes lab-based education (experiential learning) focusing on students’ thesis research, where each student is both a learner and teacher.
-The lab aims to conduct research and develop technology/policies to cultivate students to become experts in their research field.
-In April of 2022, Associate Prof. Tatsuya Wakeyama an expert in Asian energy policy, joined the lab and leads the Energy Policy research group.
+The lab aims to conduct research and develop technology/policies to cultivate students to become experts in their research field and global engineers.
+The lab collaborates with Associate Prof. Tatsuya Wakeyama, an expert in Asian energy policy, who leads the Energy Policy research group.

 Both students and visitors can experience a truly international research and learning environment, experience different ways of thinking, and conduct research on topics of personal interest in Tokyo.
 The lab partners both with local government facilities and international partners to create technology-based solutions.
-The lab is very active and publishes about 10 peer review papers and presents about 20 talks at international and domestic conferences annually.
+The lab is very active and publishes frequently in peer-review journal papers and presents numerous talks at international and domestic conferences annually.

 New students can learn first-hand about what it is like to undertake research and development from a Japanese corporate staff researcher perspective, based upon Prof. Cross’s industrial experience.
 In addition, Japanese students can have an international research experience since students in the lab are from 11 different countries.
 Students in the lab often remark that they have improved English technical research presentation skills and academic writing ability.
 Many of the students win best presentation awards at conferences and workshops.
 See below for current research activities in the research groups.